gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 cp configs/bootcamp/hello-sim-object/first-hello-example.py configs/bootcamp/hello-sim-object/second-hello-example.py
 ```

-Now, open [second-hello-example.py](../../gem5/configs/bootcamp/hello-sim-object/second-hello-example.py) in your editor of choice and change the code so that it passes a value for `num_hellos` when you instantiate a HelloSimObject.
+Now, open [second-hello-example.py](../../gem5/configs/bootcamp/hello-sim-object/second-hello-example.py) in your editor of choice and change the code so that it passes a value for `num_hellos` when you instantiate a `HelloSimObject`.
 Below is an example of a finished code.

 ```python
 import m5